eduardofx/backtesting-crypto-typescript/readme.md

 ## 📊 Example Results

-After running the backtesting, you will receive detailed reports, including:
+After running the backtesting, you will receive reports, including:
  • Total Return
- • Win Rate
- • Maximum Drawdown
- • Risk-Adjusted Returns
+ • Buy and Sell prices

 🛡️ Disclaimer